 Organizations must decide how to employ the Balanced Scorecard in the most beneficial way for their bottom line.
 Some enterprises take a top-down approach that puts all departments, including IT, on the same scorecard.
 Others opt to customize their scorecards, providing a specific IT Balanced Scorecard.

 Applying existing BSC metrics to IT

-In this approach, the IT BSC is really about aligning language, so those within IT and those outside it are talking about measuring the same sorts of things in the same sorts of ways.
+In this approach, the IT BSC focuses on aligning language, so those within IT and those outside it are talking about measuring the same sorts of things in the same sorts of ways.

-Once IT has been looped into the language, a shift occurs wherein they understand how the same terminology applies differently to each department.
+- Once IT is looped into company language, a shift occurs wherein employees understand how the same terminology applies differently to each department.

-For other organizations, the best approach to an IT BSC is to take the traditional four quadrants of the traditional BSC and then customize them to fit IT.
-This could mean using the four areas that Van Grembergen and Van Bruggen developed, or choosing others entirely.
+For other organizations, the best approach is to take inspiration from the four quadrants of the traditional BSC then customize them to fit IT (use the areas defined by Van Grembergen and Van Bruggen, or choose others entirely).

-A common approach that IT performance experts suggest is using the IT BSC quadrants, but opting which key performance indicators the IT team applies, which likely are different than the KPIs from other business partners.
+Or, IT performance experts suggest using the IT BSC quadrants, but changing which key performance indicators the IT team applies as these are likely different from KPIs for other business units.
+For instance:

 - The “customer” quadrant can be measured by “IT equipment users”, wherein the customers become whoever partners with IT.
-These quadrants could have KPIs that track development of these partnerships as well as the satisfaction of these users.
+These quadrants could have KPIs that track development of these partnerships and the satisfaction of these users.

 - The “operational excellence” quadrant could have KPIs that measure help desk efficiency, time-to-respond, efficient software development, etc., as align with the organization’s overall strategy.